Sanix-Darker/sanixdk.xyz/content/blogs/how-to-create-a-todo-note-cli-with-just-bash.md

 `2024-05-11 12:23PM` **#fzf** **#bash** **#cli**

-A TODO app, the most 'basic' app we (as dev) always build, or found on Tutorials when we're trying to learn a new stack, programming language (after a 'hello world' ofc).
+A TODO app, the most 'basic' app we (as dev) always build, or found on Tutorials when we're trying to learn a new stack or a new programming language (after a 'hello world' ofc).

-The most simple app that covers a lot in term of accessing memory, data and handling basics knowledges of most programming language.
+The most simple app that covers a lot in terms of dealing memory, manipulating basic data-structure and store data.

 ## REQUIREMENTS